winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

   "version": "1",
   "pinned": {
     "tf-aws": {
-      // The original physical/platform path to the resource.
+      // The physical/platform path to the resource.
+Must be updated if moved.
       // These will only be leaves of the resource tree "aws_s3_bucket.CoolBucket": {
         // These attributes have platform-specific values and only make sense in that context.